LAC LW “Abbie” Abbs 615342 RAF 20 May 1920—28 March 2014

 Walter Gibson 1921—1944 (LW Abbs)

 From time to time in those days, Len had expressed typically modest but pleased surprise that anyone would have bothered to write about the efforts of the Squadron’s ground trades.
 The plain fact is that, working under difficult war-time conditions far from home, young men like Len played a very big part in keeping the Squadron operational.
 No mean achievement.
-Not only that: he was one among some 340 of the Squadron’s groundcrew to be taken prisoner on Java in 1942 and one of only 159 to survive the next three years of captivity.
+Not only that: he was one among 346 of the Squadron known to have been taken prisoner on Java in 1942 and one of only 166 of that group known to have survived the next three years of captivity.

 However painful the memories, he returned home and made a long and fruitful family life with Betty.
 As the years passed and their five daughters flourished, Len came to refer good humouredly to his home-life as “petticoat government”, with Betty cast as OC and Maz as second in command.